 A variety of medical conditions can cause an enlarged liver.

-An inflammation of the liver caused by one of the five hepatitis viruses.
-The body may clear the virus, or a person can develop chronic hepatitis, such as hepatitis B or hepatitis C.
+Acute hepatitis is inflammation of the liver caused by one of the five hepatitis viruses.
+The body may clear the virus or a person can develop chronic hepatitis, such as hepatitis B or hepatitis C.

 Biliary atresia is a rare condition that affects the size or presence of the bile ducts.
 It often requires surgery to treat.

 Cirrhosis can be the result of chronic alcohol consumption, hepatitis, or other liver-related conditions.
-The main treatments are to slow the progression of further scarring.
+Treatments for cirrhosis slow the progression of further scarring.

 Various cancers can affect the liver.
-Treatments depend upon the cancer type but may include surgery and radiation.
+Treatments depend on the cancer type but may include surgery and radiation.

 Right heart failure